appsmithorg/appsmith-docs/website/docs/help-and-support/troubleshooting-guide/application-errors.md

 This error indicates that the name being assigned to the entity has been used before.

-[JavaScript reserved keywords](https://www.w3schools.com/js/js\_reserved.asp) and [the window object methods and properties](https://www.w3schools.com/jsref/obj\_window.asp) cannot be used as entity names.
+[JavaScript reserved keywords](https://www.w3schools.com/js/js\_reserved.asp) and [the window object methods and properties](https://www.w3schools.com/jsref/obj\_window.asp) can't be used as entity names.
 You can fix the error by assigning a new unique name to the entity.

 ## Login / Signup Errors